Skip to main content

 Lab reference ranges in Philadelphia typically run 250-1000 ng/dL, but "normal" by lab reference is not the same as "optimal for you."
 A 35-year-old with T of 420 and clear symptoms may benefit from lifestyle optimization (and sometimes therapy).
 A 60-year-old with T of 420 and no symptoms is probably fine.
 The conversation matters more than the number.

 Both work.
 Injections (testosterone cypionate weekly or twice weekly) are usually more consistent and cheaper.
-Gels avoid needles but require careful skin-contact precautions (especially around women and children) and absorption can vary.
+Gels avoid needles but require careful skin-contact precautions (particularly around women and children) and absorption can vary.
 We let patients choose between them.

 TRT suppresses fertility in most men.
 If you want to preserve fertility while on therapy, there are specific protocols (HCG monotherapy, clomiphene/enclomiphene, HCG combined with TRT) we will walk through.
 If fertility is on your roadmap in the next few years, we discuss it carefully before starting.